spyder-ide/spyder-api-docs/README.md

 ## Contributing

-We welcome your contributions of issue reports, fixes and enhancements to Spyder-Infra, as it is by and for the community, and we appreciate others getting involved.
+We welcome your contributions of issue reports, fixes and enhancements to Spyder-API-Docs, as it is by and for the community, and we appreciate others getting involved.
 Its easy to build a local copy in one or two steps with Nox, or you can also just check your changes with our automated CI jobs on PRs.
 Just submit a PR with your changes and we'll be happy to review it; make sure to read our [Contributing Guide](./CONTRIBUTING.md) first to ensure the process of getting your revisions integrated goes smoothly.

-Thanks for your interest in Spyder-Infra, and we appreciate your support of the project!
+Thanks for your interest in Spyder-API-Docs, and we appreciate your support of the project!

 ## More Information